HDembinski/numba-stats/README.md

     return result
 ```

 The performance is poor, because each call to norm.pdf inside the loop allocates and deallocates an array, which is very expensive.
+This implementation is 6-7 times slower than the scipy implementation on my computer when applied to arrays with 100,000 entries.

 ## Documentation